Breakend/AquaBoxDataset/README.md

 The dataset is made available under the releases section as two .zip files: <b>VALID.zip</b> and <b>TRAINING.zip</b>.

-The <b>TRAINING.zip</b> file contains data from 2015 and 2016 collected near the reef outside McGill Bellairs Research Institute in Barbados.
+The <b>TRAINING.zip</b> file contains data from 2015 and 2016 collected near the reef outside McGill Bellairs Research Institute in Barbados. <b>VALID.zip</b> contains data from 2017.

 Directory structure of the releases: